Stable BDF time discretization of BGN-based parametric finite element methods for geometric flows: Review of classical BGN scheme

 The above idea has been successfully extended to the mean curvature flow (MCF) in $\mathbb{R}^3$ \cite{BGN08B}.
 The governing equation of MCF is given by

 where $\mathcal{H}$ is the mean curvature of the hypersurface.
 Following the lines in \cite{BGN08B,BGN20}, \eqref{MCF} can be reformulated as

-where $\Delta_\Gamma$ is the surface Laplacian (i.e., Laplace-Beltrami operator).
+where $\Delta_\Gamma$ is the surface Laplacian (i.e., Laplace-Beltrami operator) and $\mathrm{Id}$ is the identity map on $\Gamma$.
 For the finite element approximation, suppose we have a polyhedra surface $\Gamma^m$ approximating the closed surface $\Gamma(t_m)$, which is a union of non-degenerate triangles with no hanging vertices

 where $\{\sigma^m_j\}_{j=1}^J$ is a family of mutually disjoint open triangles.
-Set $h=\max\limits_{1\le j\le J}\mathrm{dim}(\sigma_j^m)$.
+Set $h=\max\limits_{1\le j\le J}\mathrm{diam}(\sigma_j^m)$.
 Denote $W_m^h:=W^h(\Gamma^m)$ by the space of scalar continuous piecewise linear functions on $\Gamma^m$, i.e.,

 Similarly, for piecewise continuous scalar or vector functions $u, v\in L^2(\Gamma^m, \mathbb{R}^3)$ with possible jumps at the edges of $\sigma^m_j$, the $L^2$ inner product $( \cdot, \cdot)_{\Gamma^m}$ over the polyhedral surface $\Gamma^m$